 As a boy in the Watts neighborhood of Los Angeles, Mal Whitfield snuck into the L.A.
 Coliseum to watch the 1932 Olympics.
 He was enraptured by track and field, especially Eddie Tolan, an African-American sprinter who won two gold medals that year.

-Whitfield’s aunt operated the historic Clark Hotel in Los Angeles, where the young man worked as a shoeshine and had the chance to meet another famous Black runner, Jesse Owens.
+Whitfield’s sister owned the historic Clark Hotel in Los Angeles, where the young man worked as a shoeshine and had the chance to meet another famous Black runner, Jesse Owens.
 He’d later become Whitfield’s mentor, bringing him into the running program at Ohio State University.

 During World War II, Whitfield took on a new mission, joining the 477th Bombardment Group of the Tuskegee Airmen.
 As a member of a bomber crew, he continued to run in his off time.
 Still in the military, Whitfield entered the 1948 London Olympics, winning two gold medals (800 meters and 4×400 meter relay) and one bronze (400 meters), becoming the first African-American active duty serviceman to win an Olympic gold.